jbachurski/spox-array/README.md

 x: Var = argument(Tensor(float, ('N', 2)))
 # We wrap the argument with the array interface, and then extract the Var.
+# (the exact syntax for wrapping and unwrapping is preliminary)
 f: Var = col_loss(SpoxArray(x)).__var__()

 y: Var = argument(Tensor(float, ('M')))